andrew/ultimate-awesome/README.md

 - [wireshark-free-tutorials](https://github.com/labex-labs/wireshark-free-tutorials) - Practice Wireshark Free Tutorials | This repo collects 13 of free tutorials for Wireshark.
 Wireshark is a widely-used open-source tool for network protocol analysis and packet capturing.
 This Skill Tree offers a comprehensive learning path to master Wireshark.
 It’s perfect for cybersecurity and n.
 - [awesome-op](https://github.com/laithyounes-archive/awesome-op) - Awesome Links & Resources for OP Team.
 - [awesome-blog](https://github.com/Lawrrrrr/awesome-blog) - Awesome blog activity.
+- [awesome-layerzero](https://github.com/layerzero-labs/awesome-layerzero) - Everything you need to know about LayerZero in one complete resource.
 - [amazing-insight-and-delivery](https://github.com/lb-lewisham/amazing-insight-and-delivery) - An "awesome list" of insight and delivery.
 - [awesome-frontend-master](https://github.com/leixhao/awesome-frontend-master) - What a front end engineer should know.
 - [awesome-withgoogle](https://github.com/lekhanh1234/awesome-withgoogle) - A list of .google and .withgoogle domains.